 - All food and accommodation throughout your stay

 - Tour guide for the duration of your tours, imparting their expert local knowledge and spotting lions in Kruger

 - Donation to our non-for-profit foundation which supports our humanitarian and community and conservation activities

 You can also add one of the following to your adventure of a lifetime prior to or upon arrival:

-- Internationally recognised Open Water or Advanced Dive Course
+- Internationally recognized Open Water or Advanced Dive Course

-- Bungee jump at Tsitsikamma – the world’s highest bungy bridge
+- Bungee jump at Tsitsikamma – the world’s highest bungee bridge

 - Visit an Elephant or Money sanctuary and learn more about these animals